kjartanhr/as51019.com/content/posts/aspa-bird2.md

 # rpki-client

-Initially my intuition for this was to use `rpki-client` as I had seen this tool used by Job Snjiders and other big names in the "routing security space".
+Initially my intuition for this was to use `rpki-client` as I had seen this tool used by Job Snijders and other big names in the "routing security space".

 The maintainers of `rpki-client` also happened to publish [a website](https://console.rpki-client.org/) showing dumps given by `rpki-client` at certain intervals in a web-accessible form.
 [There even is an ASPA page!](https://console.rpki-client.org/aspa.html).
 Cool!